 We’re here to provide all of our Newcastle obesity surgery patients with safe and effective weight loss operations, comprehensive pre and post-operative education and ongoing post weight loss surgery care that supports a healthy lifestyle.
 From face to face support groups to online support and access to a wide range of medical specialists, Central Coast Surgery is not just here to provide you with gastric sleeve, gastric banding or gastric bypass surgery.
 We’re here to help you successfully lose weight, keep it off, and lead a healthy and happy lifestyle.
 You’ll be able to contact us at any time, for any issues you may be experiencing.

-In all honesty, Newcastle obesity surgery may not be 100% suitable for everyone.
 If you are considering obesity surgery for weight-loss treatment, and you wish to get started, you first need to understand the complexities of treating obesity with surgery.
 Whether you’ve heard about gastric sleeve, gastric banding or bypass gastric surgery in Newcastle, the decision to have obesity surgery is not one that should be taken lightly.

 The treatment of obesity comes in many forms, including those of bypass gastric, banding, and sleeve surgery gastric procedures.
 However, there are also many other aspects of weight loss and treatment of obesity that should be considered before undertaking Newcastle obesity surgery with Central Coast Surgery.